-The Adult sector incorporates all agencies that are delivering services to an adult population.
-It is recognised that Government agencies define the adult sector differently e.g. Education (completes at Year 12), Department of Child Safety, Youth and Women's (18+ years), Department of Health (18+ or 25+ years), Queensland Health (18+ years to 65 - with exceptions in specialist services e.g. Early Psychosis).
+The adult health sector incorporates all agencies that are delivering services to an adult population.
+Various government agencies define the adult sector differently: e.g. Education (completes at Year 12), Department of Child Safety, Youth and Women's (18+ years), Department of Health (18+ or 25+ years), Queensland Health (18+ years to 65 - with exceptions in specialist services e.g. Early Psychosis).